Woolworths Mobile Phone Plans

 Since its relaunch, Woolworths Mobile has become a serious competitor in the low-cost end of the mobile market — with a range of SIM only prepaid, postpaid and phone on a plan options available.
 The telco offers some pretty straightforward plans at good prices, but what can you expect if you want to sign up with Woolworths Mobile?
 Read on to find out.

 Woolworths Mobile phone plans: a guide

 Woolworths Mobile has a range of phone plans that are available either as prepaid or postpaid plans.
 There are similar price points and data allowances across but some of the inclusions, charges and expiry periods might differ from plan to plan.
 You’ll be able to choose plans as either:

-- SIM-only prepaid (30-day expiry period plus two special offer long-expiry plans)
+- SIM-only prepaid (30-day expiry period plus two long-expiry plans)

 - Mobile phone plans (month-to-month phone plans combined with handset repayments on 24 or 36 month payment periods)

-The cheapest prepaid plan starts at $10, for SIM-only postpaid its $20 and for a phone plan, its $25.
-If you want a new phone, you can choose from the same four plans to pair with a device, which you will need to pay off over 24 or 36 months.
+The cheapest prepaid plan starts at $20, for SIM-only postpaid and postpaid bundled with a phone its $25.
+If you want a new phone, you can choose from the same three plans to pair with a device, which you will need to pay off over 24 or 36 months.
 If you choose a 36-month repayment period, you’ll pay less for your new phone and plan bundle each month than you will over a 24-month repayment period, but you’ll be signed up for a longer period.

 The following table shows all published Woolworths Mobile postpaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.